 The first step is simply to watch your video and identify when a new section starts.
 Here’s how it will look using this video as an example:

-One important note to remember is that you must start your timestamps with 0:00 for chapters to work.
-And if your video exceeds 10 minutes, the timestamps will have to change from 0:00 to a 00:00 or 0:00:00 format, respectively.
+One important note to remember is that you must start your video timestamps with 0:00 for YouTube chapters to work.
+And if your video exceeds ten minutes or one hour, the timestamps will have to change from 0:00 to a 00:00 or 0:00:00 format, respectively.

 Add the Timestamps to Your Video Description